Dimension Concepts¶

 Time Dimensions¶

 Time dimensions work differently from other dimensions.
-Instead of records in a CSV file, they are defined by parameters like time ranges and frequency. dsgrid supports the following time dimension types:
+Instead of records in a CSV file, they are defined by parameters like time ranges and time zone format. dsgrid supports the following time dimension types, selected via the time_type field:

 Learn More¶